fluxcd/flagger/docs/gitbook/faq.md

             exact: "canary"
 ```

+Note that the NGINX ingress controller supports only exact matching for a single header and the cookie value is set to `always`.

 The above configurations will route users with the x-canary header or canary cookie to the canary instance during analysis:

 ```bash